 - Premium: Includes support for multiple currencies.

 Plans can be upgraded or downgraded at any time.

 Xero has a free 30-day trial period.
 Note that Xero Pricing is in U.S. dollars.

 This is the accounting software that used to be MYOB Accounting Plus.
 AccountEdge is the Swiss army knife of small business accounting software, including inventory, banking, payment processing, payroll, document management, a wealth of reporting capability, and a high degree of user customizability.
 AccountEdge Pro is designed for businesses that need a comprehensive accounting system.

 If you need flexibility, this is the accounting software for you.
-For instance, AccountEdge’s Inventory command centre allows for inventory control that includes multiple pricing levels, kit-building and negative inventory.
+For instance, AccountEdge’s Inventory command center allows for inventory control that includes multiple pricing levels, kit-building, and negative inventory.

 Visit the AccountEdge website for more information.